-The CoC is now in use by our Medical Products and Performance Solutions Divisions.
+The CoC is now in use by all of our Divisions.
 We also revised our Purchasing Order Terms & Conditions to reference the CoC.
 Updated Purchase Order Terms & Conditions were rolled out in June 2023, further establishing our expectations concerning human rights in Gore's supply chains.
 Policies and programs for verifying supplier compliance with the CoC are under development.